ggkarthik/microservices-demo-app/CI_CD_FIXES.md

 ## 3. Go Linting Error

-- Added proper comments to exported variables in the `money.go` file:
+- Added proper comments to exported variables in the `money.go` files:
   ```go
   // ErrInvalidValue is returned when a money value is invalid
   ErrInvalidValue = errors.New("one of the specified money values is invalid")